AFFECTECH – PERSONAL TECHNOLOGIES FOR AFFECTIVE HEALTH

-A unique partnership delivering innovation and impact
+A unique research project delivering innovation and impact

 AffecTech builds on exceptional European and North American expertise from both academic and private sector to provide personalised health research with a much needed intervention.
 Addressing the pressing challenge of emotional wellbeing and health in our societies, this Innovative Training Network (ITN) seeks the advancement of personal health technologies for affective disorders, notably anxiety, depression, and bipolar conditions, that are estimated to be the highest-ranking cause of disease in the Western world by 2020.

 The cost associated with the lack of such skills in this area, is reflected in the alarming rate of affective disorders, estimated by 2020 to be the highest-ranking cause of disease in the developed world and in particular anxiety, depression and bipolar disorders are the most prevalent with over 33 million diagnosed people whose yearly healthcare costs exceed €100 billion.
-To tackle this important social challenge, the European-wide AffecTech consortium employs 15 early stage researchers who are embarking on an ambitious effort to develop a high-impact software and hardware platform incorporating low-cost wearable technologies.
+To tackle this important social challenge, the European-wide AffecTech consortium employs 15 Early Stage Researchers who are embarking on an ambitious effort to develop a high-impact software and hardware platform incorporating low-cost wearable technologies.

 AffecTech integrates outstanding yet fragmented expertise in developing personal systems for mental health with the most influential models of emotion regulation from health and clinical psychology.
-For this, it brings together human-computer interaction researchers, biomedical engineers, and clinical psychologists from leading organisations across Europe.
+For this, it brings together Human-Computer Interaction researchers, biomedical engineers, and clinical psychologists from leading organisations across Europe.
 AffecTech integrates the latest Human-Computer Interaction and Biomedical Engineering findings in designing and developing personal health systems for mental health, with the most influential outcomes and models of emotion regulation from Clinical Psychology.
 The AffecTech consortium is dedicated to the design, development and evaluation of personal technologies for the management of affective health disorders.

 Developing excellence and expertise in interactive systems